 Lower Heat Levels

 If you have ever worked with a power tool for a long time, it is always possible to end up with a hot tool.
 This is normal because of friction in the parts.

-The brushless motor does not get as hot as the brushed motors.
+The brushless motor does not get as hot as the brushed motor.
 If there is less heat, then the power tool will not wear easily as compared to the brushed motor.

 Of course, if the heat is maintained low, then you can operate the M18 Fuel power tool for longer periods.